QSun

 - Q

-If the Sun is in Daimon, in sect, and the Daimon ruler is strongly placed there, the chart receives a narrow distinction-and-friendship note.
+If the Sun is in Daimon, in sect, and the Daimon ruler is strongly placed there, the chart receives a distinction-and-friendship indication.